“In your music countless people find a reverence and solace they can find nowhere else. Thank you again for creating it and sharing with us.”

 “Heading to Iraq in a few days…probably see you over there.
 Thanks much for the CD.
 Great music/memories.
 Never stop singing and playing and keep the music coming.”

-“I got into your stuff after somebody hooked us up with a copy of Hot Chow while on cruise over to Iraq for the initial invasion.
-Your movies and music rock and you speak the fucking truth.
+“I got into your stuff after somebody hooked us up with some of your videos while on cruise over to Iraq for the initial invasion.
+You speak the fucking truth.
 But, most of all I am down with you since we share the same hate and discontent for pogues and ass-kissers.”

 “I met Jimmy when he came to Australia on one of his cruises with the US Marines.
 I went to a recording studio with him to listen to his stuff and it was awesome.”